fusionlanguage/fut/doc/reference.md

 ## Source files

 Programmers tend to avoid Unicode in filenames.
-Therefore Ć source files have the `.ci` filename extension instead of `.ć`.
+Therefore, Ć source files have the `.ci` filename extension instead of `.ć`.

-> In Polish, "ci" is pronounced identically to "ć".
+> In Polish, the pronunciation of "ci" and "ć" is identical.

 Source file contents must be UTF-8 encoded with an optional BOM.

-Most of the time whitespace is insignificant in Ć source code.
+Most of the time, whitespace is insignificant in Ć source code.
 Let's continue indentation style flame wars!

 There are single-line comments from `//` till the end of line